kennethjmyers/SpellingBeeSolver/README.md

 1. Efficiently identify possible solutions to a Spelling Bee puzzle
 2. As a subset to the above, identify the pangrams, words that use all of the puzzle letters.

+## App

+There is a [Shiny App hosted on ShinyApp.io](https://kennethjmyers.shinyapps.io/spellingbeesolver/) that you can use to run the app.
+It is hosted on a free tier and it turns off if it has been idle for 15 minutes.
+You may need to wait a minute while the app restarts.

+You can also run the solver through the [SolverUI.ipynb](./SolverUI.ipynb) notebook which is hosted on [Binder](https://mybinder.org/v2/gh/kennethjmyers/SpellingBeeSolver/main?labpath=SolverUI.ipynb).

 ## How it works